-- UDL-30 is a synthetic product made with up to 20% reclaimed material, and is meant to replace felt.
+- UDL-30 is a synthetic product made with up to 20% reclaimed material and is meant to replace felt.

-Both products can be used under a variety of roofing types, including metal, tile, shake, slate and composition shingles.
-I was impressed PSU-30 is granular surface free.
+Both products can be used under a variety of roofing types, including metal, tile, shake, slate, and composition shingles.
+I was impressed PSU-30 is granular surface-free.
 This means it provides greater safety, is better suited for metal roofing application, and provides better protection against ice damming.

 Festool continues to impress.
 This year they showcased a cordless plunge-cut saw.
 Working without a cord in the way would be a great plus.
-The new saw also has a front splinter guard to prevent the top of the surface being cut from chipping.
-Hopefully this product will be available to contractors in the States soon.
+The new saw also has a front splinter guard to prevent the top of the surface from being cut from chipping.
+Hopefully, this product will be available to contractors in the States soon.